marcellobarile/AtlasGQL/README.md

 For the Express framework, middlewares are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named "next".

-You can define any custom middleware that you need in the configuration object (see the example below).

 ### **Working with custom validation rules**

 The so called "validation rules" are additional GraphQL validations that get applied to client-specified queries.

 For further information: (default rules already applied [https://github.com/graphql/graphql-js/tree/master/src/validation/rules](https://github.com/graphql/graphql-js/tree/master/src/validation/rules))

-**All of the entities above can be configured in the options object (see the example below).**

 ### **About auto-generated TypeScript definitions**

-The application exposes a endpoint to download the types definition by accessing the (`{rest_endpoint}/types`) endpoint.
+The application generates a types definition file and exposes it by accessing the (`{rest_endpoint}/types`) endpoint.

 ### **Setup**